-Newfoundland and Labrador is filled with capture worthy and thumb stopping potential.
-From the rolling cliffs dotted with colourful houses to the extensive wildlife that flock to our land and sea, be sure to bring your camera and phone to snap the beauty of our town and province.
-Are you wanting to capture every thing on this list?
-A photography tour is the best way to check all of these off your photography to-do.
+Newfoundland and Labrador is filled with capture worthy and thumb-stopping potential.
+From the rolling cliffs dotted with colourful houses to the extensive wildlife that flock to our land and sea, you’ll want to have your camera ready when you’re out exploring.

 Being a city that is over 500 years old, history is around every corner of St. John’s.
 From Signal Hill, that served as a watchtower over St. John’s Harbour, to homes and churches that have stood for centuries, our town is made up cultural and historical wonders.

 Welcoming travellers to our shores for over a century, our lighthouses are the careful watch keepers of our coastline.
 A must visit is the oldest surviving lighthouse, Cape Spear, which is perched at the most easterly point in North America and was constructed in 1836.